You want to know how to write a book, but you’re not sure where to start.

 You will need an editor or at least someone else who is competent at line editing, grammar correction, and accurate proofreading.

-If you can afford or know someone who has skills in developmental editing, even better.
+If you can afford it or know someone with developmental editing skills, that would be even better.

 It is impossible for an author to be critical enough to do this work.
 You have to get independent help in preparing and fine-tuning your manuscript.